AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 organizing ideas

-These are the same workflows explored in Best AI Tools for Work by Skill Level.
+These workflows align with tools discussed in → Best AI Tools for Work by Skill Level.

 Agents become useful when: